Korean leaders' meeting sparks strong reaction in Chicago

 "There is no way Kim Jong Un, after living a life as a tyrant, is going to give up his dictatorship," said James Chung, a cashier at the market, which is located just off the Kennedy Expressway in Avondale.

-But just a feet away from Chung was a customer with the opposite viewpoint.
+But just a foot away from Chung was a customer with the opposite viewpoint.

 "It's a dream come true," said Jung Oh, a Glenview resident who happened to be shopping.
 Oh said anything is possible, pointing to the reunification of Germany as an example.
 He said it's a difficult process, but this could be the "beginning of North and South's reunification."